Helix-Track/Website/docs/README.md

 Website is in the phase of construction.

-Reach us using the one of the following communication channels:
+Reach us using one of the following communication channels:

 - [Email](mailto:svyaz.s.ulitkami@helixtrack.io)
 - [Yandex Messenger](https://yandex.ru/chat/#/join/8813765f-4288-49e9-8c65-1e088f988587)